John Sebastian: Early career

 In the early 1960s, Sebastian developed an interest in blues music and in playing harmonica in a blues style, rather than the classical style of his father.
 Through his father's connections, he met and was influenced by blues musicians Sonny Terry and Lightnin' Hopkins (for whom Sebastian served as "unofficial tour guide and valet" when Hopkins was in New York City).
 Sebastian became part of the folk and blues scene that was developing in Greenwich Village, which in part later gave rise to folk rock.

 In addition to harmonica, Sebastian played guitar and occasionally autoharp.
 One of Sebastian's first recording gigs was playing guitar and harmonica for Billy Faier's 1964 album The Beast of Billy Faier.
 He also played on Fred Neil's album Bleecker & MacDougal and Tom Rush's self-titled album in 1965.
-He played in the Even Dozen Jug Band and in The Mugwumps, which split to form the Lovin' Spoonful and the Mamas & the Papas.
+He played in the Even Dozen Jug Band and in the Mugwumps, which split to form the Lovin' Spoonful and the Mamas & the Papas.
 Bob Dylan invited him to play bass on his Bringing It All Back Home sessions (though Sebastian's parts probably did not appear on the album) and to join Dylan's new electric touring band, but Sebastian declined in order to concentrate on his own project, the Lovin' Spoonful.

 The Lovin' Spoonful

 Sebastian was joined by Zal Yanovsky, Steve Boone, and Joe Butler in the Spoonful, which was named after "The Coffee Blues," a Mississippi John Hurt song.
 The Lovin' Spoonful, which blended folk-rock and pop with elements of blues, country, and jug band music, became part of the American response to the British Invasion, and was noted for such hits as "Do You Believe in Magic", "Jug Band Music", "You Didn't Have to Be So Nice", "Daydream", "Did You Ever Have to Make Up Your Mind?", "Summer in the City", "Rain on the Roof", "Nashville Cats", "Darling Be Home Soon", and "Six O'Clock".

-The band, however, began to implode after a 1967 marijuana bust in San Francisco involving Yanovsky, a Canadian citizen.
-Facing deportation, he revealed the name of his dealer to police, which caused a fan backlash and added to the internal tension already created by the band members' diverging interests.
-Neither Sebastian nor Butler was involved in the matter, both being away from San Francisco at the time.
+The band, however, began to implode after a 1966 marijuana bust in San Francisco involving Yanovsky, a Canadian citizen.
+Facing deportation, he revealed the name of his dealer to police, which caused a fan backlash and added to the internal tension already created by the diverging interests of the band members.
+Neither Sebastian nor Butler were involved in the matter, both being away from San Francisco at the time.
 Yanovsky subsequently left the band and was replaced by Jerry Yester, after which the band's musical style veered away from its previous eclectic blend and became more pop-oriented.